-The Hodgman Government is rolling out a $100 million stimulus package across the North and North West of the State to boost the Northern Tasmanian economy and support local jobs.
+The Hodgman Government is rolling out a $100 million stimulus package across to boost the Northern Tasmanian economy and support local jobs.

 One of the clearest signs of growing confidence is when businesses make significant investments.

 Not only will the Hodgman Government’s Plan to takeover TasWater speed up investment in our failing water and sewerage infrastructure, it will deliver a massive boost to the economy.

 Tasmania’s unemployment rate has fallen again to 5.8 percent, equal with the national average.

 In evidence given to a Parliamentary committee, TasWater has confirmed that the current 10 year upgrade program can be sped up, if more money is made available.

 Labor Leader Bryan Green has been caught out making up “fake” claims about our Plan to fix water and sewerage.

 Today the Hodgman Government has outlined a clear plan to fix Tasmania's failing water and sewerage infrastructure and provide the services that Tasmanians deserve.

 The Government has released draft changes to dog control laws.
 The changes are designed to make sure the laws are simpler and more in line with community expectations.